 Accompaniment instruments and music are fantastic for either strumming away in your free time or playing in a band.
 This can be seen as a more basic or intermediate way of playing the Cuatro.
 Here you combine chords and strums to form excellent interpretations of songs and genres.
 Again, there are different levels of accompaniment music; you will be able to explore these as you go along.

 Adrián Toro Accompanying

 For plucking strings, you will find tabs with which you can play melodies and get a feel for the instrument.
-Now, the Soloist versions, here is where we get into the more advanced stages of the Cuatro and for most who get to know the instrument this is the major goal.
+Now, the Soloist versions, here is where we get into the more advanced stages of the Cuatro, and for most who get to know the instrument this is the primary goal.

 Master Cheo Hurtado Soloist Demonstration

 The bar is where you set it; the instrument can cater to your needs and so can TuCuatro.
 The feeling after your first accompaniment song, and then soloist song are incredible.
 From there you free yourself to improvise and further explore the instrument.
 Have fun with it!